carlosbornes/CRISP/README.md

 ### 1. Cluster Comprehension
 - Perform in-depth clustering analysis in molecular dynamics or Monte Carlo simulations using advanced algorithms like DBSCAN.
 - Works with both periodic and non-periodic systems.
-- Identify, visualize, and track distinct atom clusters to gain insights into unbiased clustering of selected atoms.
+- Identify, visualise, and track distinct atom clusters to gain insights into unbiased clustering of selected atoms.

 ### 2. Customizable Radial Distribution Functions
 - Compute and plot partial radial distribution functions (PRDF) for selected atoms or atom types.
-- Easily analyze radial relationships between atoms with periodic boundary conditions.
+- Easily analyse radial relationships between atoms with periodic boundary conditions.

 ### 3. Mean Square Displacement (MSD)
 - Quantify atomic motion over time using MSD calculations, providing key insights into diffusion and dynamics.
-- Customize analysis by selecting specific atom indices to focus on particular subsets of atoms.
+- Customise analysis by selecting specific atom indices to focus on particular subsets of atoms.

 ### 4. Hydrogen Bond Analysis
-- Identify and analyze hydrogen bonds with a single line of code.
+- Identify and analyse hydrogen bonds with a single line of code.
-- Customize hydrogen bond parameters or atom indices for detailed and specific analysis.
+- Customise hydrogen bond parameters or atom indices for detailed and specific analysis.
 - Track structural parameters to understand the nature and stability of hydrogen bonds in your system.

 ### 5. Coordination Analysis